Gary Herbert: Education

 As of December 1, 2009, the Utah State Governor's website showed that Herbert listed "public and higher education" as one of four "priorities."
 (The other three listed priorities were "economic development", "energy security" and "infrastructure").
 The Governor's site explained that Utah must improve its public education system to remain competitive and to empower its individual citizens to succeed, and the site said that "attracting and retaining the best teachers into our schools" was a way Utah could accomplish educational excellence.
 In his 2012 re-election bid, Herbert was endorsed by the Utah Education Association.

-In March 2012, Herbert vetoed a controversial sex education bill, HB363, which would have allowed schools to stop teaching sex education entirely and would have required those that kept the lessons to teach abstinence only.
+In March 2012, Herbert vetoed an anti- sex education bill.
+The bill, HB363, would have allowed schools to stop teaching sex education entirely and required those that kept the lessons to teach abstinence only.
 In vetoing it, Herbert said "HB363 simply goes too far by constricting parental options...
 I cannot sign a bill that deprives parents of their choice".